On the Noise Stability and Robustness of Adversarially Trained Networks on NVM Crossbars: Introduction

-When an MVM operation is executed in an NVM crossbar, the output is sensed as a summation of currents through resistive NVM devices.
+When an MVM operation is executed in an NVM crossbar, the output is sensed as a summation of currents through the resistive NVM devices.
 The non-ideal behaviour of the crossbar and its peripheral circuits results in error in the final calculation, and overall performance degradation of the DNN \cite{chakraborty2018technology, chakraborty2020geniex}.
 As these deviations depend on multiple analog variables (voltages, currents, resistances), they are nearly impossible to estimate without a complete model of the architecture and the device parameters, which are difficult for an attacker to obtain.
 In \cite{roy2020robustness}, the authors demonstrated that this non-ideal behaviour can be utilized to obscure the true gradients of the DNN and provide robustness against various types of adversarial attacks.
 Their analyses of the benefit of intrinsic robustness was limited to vanilla DNNs, i.e. networks trained on the unperturbed, or ``clean", images.
 However, for a robust DNN implementation, adversarial training is essential.
 Hence, in this work, we study the performance and robustness of adversarially trained networks when implemented on such NVM crossbars.
 We observe that adversarial training reduces the noise stability of DNNs, i.e. its ability to withstand perturbations within the network during inference.
+To understand this behavior of adversarially trained DNNs, we computed noise stability parameters formulated in \cite{arora2018stronger}.
 We also note that the robustness gain from the crossbar is applicable only for certain degrees of attack perturbations.
+Finally, we compare NVM crossbar non-idealities with Gaussian noise injection.
 To summarize, our main contributions are: \begin{itemize} \item We explored the challenges of designing adversarially robust DNNs through the amalgamation of adversarial training and the intrinsic robustness offered by NVM crossbar based analog computing hardware. \item We analyzed the performance of adversarially trained DNNs on NVM crossbars for unperturbed images.
-Compared against vanilla DNNs (networks trained on unperturbed data), we observed that adversarially trained networks are less noise stable, and hence, suffer greater performance degradation on NVM crossbar based analog hardware. \item For Non-Adaptive Projected-Gradient-Descent White-Box Attacks\mbox{\cite{madry2018towards}}, we demonstrated that the non-idealities provide a gain in robustness when the epsilon of the adversarial attack ($\epsilon_{attack}$, the degree of input perturbations) is greater than the epsilon of the adversarial training ($\epsilon_{train}$).
+Compared against vanilla DNNs (networks trained on unperturbed data), we observed that adversarially trained networks are less noise stable, and hence, suffer greater performance degradation on NVM crossbar based analog hardware. \item We performed a noise stability analysis and computed noise stability parameters for vanilla and adversarially trained DNNs, demonstrating that adversarially trained DNNs are less noise stable. \cite{arora2018stronger}. \item For Non-Adaptive Square Black Box attacks \cite{ACFH2020square}, we demonstrated that the non-idealities incur a loss in robustness when $\epsilon_{attack}$, the degree of input perturbations, is small.
+However, when $\epsilon_{attack}$ is large enough, the NVM crossbar non-idealities provide a robustness gain to the DNNs. \item For Non-Adaptive Projected-Gradient-Descent White-Box Attacks \cite{madry2018towards}, we demonstrated that the non-idealities provide a gain in robustness when the epsilon of the adversarial attack ($\epsilon_{attack}$) is greater than the epsilon of the adversarial training ($\epsilon_{train}$).
 In fact, with careful co-design, one can implement a DNN trained with lower $\epsilon_{train}$ that will have the same or even higher robustness than a DNN trained with a higher $\epsilon_{train}$ while maintaining a higher natural test accuracy. \end{itemize}